haozhu233/pkgcopier/README.md

 Even though we have [`packrat`](https://rstudio.github.io/packrat/) to help us manage package dependency, sometimes the process is still too complicated, especially for new R users.
 Could we just have a simple solution that can solve 90% of the problems in two simple commands?

 ## How to
-The main goal is to keep things simple.
-It is a simple task.
-Therefore, there is no reason to get it complicated.

 ### In you old environment
 ```r